-When I became a senior citizen I truly began to see the world in a different light.
-I have been a car dealer for over 40 years, but I have seen my own business through the eyes of a senior citizen for only the last few.
-One thing that has helped this awareness has been my relative new public persona, brought on by my TV commercials.
-Seeing me on TV (and also reading this column) precipitates a lot of phone calls, emails, and letters from seniors in Palm Beach, Martin, and St. Lucie counties.
+When I became a senior citizen I began to see the world in a different light.
+I’ve been a car dealer for over 50 years, but I have seen my own business through the eyes of a senior citizen for only the last few.
+One thing that has helped this awareness has been my relative new public persona, brought on by my TV commercials, radio show, public speaking appearances and this column precipitate a lot of phone calls, texts, emails, and letters from seniors in South Florida and all over the USA.
 Some of these are very complimentary.
 Many of them are also calls for help or advice from those who were taken advantage of when they bought their car.

-I get more calls from widows than any other single category.
-In my dealership last Friday, I was introduced to a widow in her seventies who had come in to buy a car with her nephew.
+I get more calls from widows than any other single group.
+Recently, I was introduced to a widow in her seventies who had come in to buy a car with her nephew.
 She had never bought a car before.
 Her husband had always handled this responsibility.
 He passed away 2 years ago.
 She was very wise to bring along her nephew to assist her in her first car purchase.
 Our culture and especially the roles of women have made incredibly positive changes since the second half of the 20th century.
 More women who grew up in the fifties, sixties, and seventies were relegated to the role of homemaker and mother.
 The Man had a “regular” job and earned the money, and made the major decisions like buying a car.
 As you know men generally predecease their wives and many widows have never bought a car before.

 The reasons why the elderly are so often targeted and exploited by car dealers (and other businesses) are many and complex.
-For one thing, there are just a lot of elderly people living in Palm Beach, Martin, and St. Lucie Counties.
+For one thing, there are just a lot of elderly people living in South Florida and other popular retirement communities.
 When a reporter asked John Dillinger why he robbed banks, Dillinger replied, “Because that’s where the money is”.
 Even though most senior citizens are smarter than ever, I believe that we are perceived by many as not being so smart.
 We are looked upon as easy prey.
 Also, I think that we pre-baby boomers grew up in a more trusting, family oriented time and we sometimes trust others more than we should.

 In summary, if you are a pre-baby boomer like me, take extra precautions before you enter a car dealership.
 Do your homework carefully.
 Never, never make a rush decision.
 Do not buy that car on the same day you come into the dealership.
 Go home, discuss it with friends and family, and sleep on it.
 And if you call me, please call me before you buy the car, not after it’s too late.